+Opioids are addictive.
+They are prescribed by some doctors as a powerful pain reliever to manage severe acute or chronic pain.
 Most opioids come in pill or tablet form and can be taken by mouth.
-Sometimes, doctors prescribe a potent opioid that comes in patch form (such as fentanyl or buprenorphine).
+Sometimes, doctors prescribe a potent opioid that comes in patch form.

 Opioids block pain signals in the brain.
 Many opioids are available in short- and long-acting forms.
 Short-acting forms work faster than long-acting forms, but for shorter periods.
-The long-acting forms – also known by their abbreviations, ER and LA – are used to treat long-lasting pain.
-Opioids may not safely remove all of your pain, but they will improve your daily function.
+The long-acting forms are used to treat long-lasting pain.
+Opioids may not remove all of your pain, but they make the pain more tolerable so that you can continue daily function.

 How do I safely take opioids?

 While opioids can help with your pain, they may also cause dangerous side effects.
 That’s why it’s important to tell your doctor about all medicines and supplements you are taking.
 Also, follow dosage instructions carefully for opioids.
 Don’t mix opioids with alcohol, cannabis, illegal drugs, or even other medicines.

 When you get your opioid prescription filled, check the packaging to make sure it’s the right medicine prescribed for you.

 Carefully read and follow the label directions before taking the medicine.

 Never take opioids if you’re pregnant or may be pregnant.
 These medicines can cause serious and long-term problems for your unborn baby.